-Ex-offender's Guide to Job Fair Success DVD
+Instructor's Guide for Secrets to Job Fair Success DVD

 Overview

 The world of work is changing.
 The way that people find work is also changing.
 Traditional job search methods, such as responding to classifieds, filling out applications, or cold-calling companies, can be time consuming and expensive for employers and job seekers alike.